jorioux/docs/docs/seasons/index.md

 When pre-season sign ups are open, members cannot subscribe to individual events directly from the regular schedule.
 All sign ups for events within that season must be made through the **Pre-Season Calendar**.
 This is to ensure members subscribe to the entire time slots for the season, rather than picking and choosing individual dates.

 !!! info "Season Calendar"
-    To learn more about time slot selection workflows and registration types (First Come, First Serve vs Seniority Priority), see the [Season Calendar](season-calendar.md) page.
+    To learn more about time slot selection workflows and registration types (First Come, First Serve vs Waitlist), see the [Season Calendar](season-calendar.md) page.

 ![Pre-season sign ups open](../images/pre-season-subscriptions-open-section.png)